madrury/the-rising-sea/the-rising-sea.md

 # The Rising Sea

-I'd like to say something tonight about problem solving, themed around a semi-famous metaphor.
+I'd like to say something tonight about problem solving, themed around a semi-famous problem solver, and his metaphor.

 ## Grothendieck